• Co-creative development

-Soft Magnetic Composites in Electrical Motors
+Soft Magnetic Composites in Electrical Motors.

-New possibilities
+New possibilities.

 The 3-dimensional magnetic properties of SMC result in completely new possibilities compared to traditional laminated sheet metal, which only has good properties in 2 directions (and in transformer sheet metal only 1 direction).